RaphaelBossek/dev-atlassian-jira-proman/README.md

 This task is done by [Software Product Manager (SPM)](http://community.ispma.org/body-of-knowledge/) in cooperation with other professionals, e.g. development, marketing or sales, who contribute with their domain specific knowledge.

-One such a tool is Demand Metric's [Business Strategy Prioritization Tool](http://www.demandmetric.com/content/business-strategy-prioritization-tool) which is done - of course, what else - in a spreadsheet.
+One such tool is Demand Metric's [Business Strategy Prioritization Tool](http://www.demandmetric.com/content/business-strategy-prioritization-tool) which is done - of course, what else - in a spreadsheet.
 This approach is suitable for a small number of simple topics.
-If the complexity increases, especially if you start describing your ideas in [Portfolio Epics](http://www.scaledagileframework.com/epic/) as Osterwalder's [Business Model Canvas](http://www.businessmodelgeneration.com/canvas/bmc) and [Value Proposition Design](https://strategyzer.com/books/value-proposition-design) things become hard to manage.
+If the complexity increases, especially if you start describing your ideas in [Portfolio Epics](http://www.scaledagileframework.com/epic/), as Osterwalder's [Business Model Canvas](http://www.businessmodelgeneration.com/canvas/bmc) and [Value Proposition Design](https://strategyzer.com/books/value-proposition-design) advice, things become hard to manage.

-This project is dedicated for all the [Software Product Manager (SPM)](http://community.ispma.org/body-of-knowledge/) who are using [Atlassian JIRA project management software](https://atlassian.com/software/jira) for managing their [Portfolio Epics](http://www.scaledagileframework.com/epic/) and want to start a poll with selected [Portfolio Epics](http://www.scaledagileframework.com/epic/) and want to make their decision making process involving and transparent to their organisation, especially for their [Product Owners](http://www.scaledagileframework.com/product-owner/).
+This project is dedicated for all those [Software Product Managers (SPM)](http://community.ispma.org/body-of-knowledge/) who uses [Atlassian JIRA project management software](https://atlassian.com/software/jira) and want to make their decision making process involving and transparent to their organisation, especially for their [Product Owners](http://www.scaledagileframework.com/product-owner/).

 With this plugin for [Atlassian JIRA project management software](https://atlassian.com/software/jira) you are able to:

 * Define weightings which are used for polls
 * Define polls with predefined weightings on a selected number of topics
 * Invite a selected number of users to participate in a poll